Neptune’s Grotto Facts

 This includes the fact that it has a maximum width of 82 ft (25 m).
 A regular influx of seawater via wave activity maintains the lovely, shallow lake.
 Adding to the distinctive beauty of the magical location, a large stalagmite protrudes from the approximate center of the lake.

 Neptune’s Grotto Location, Formation, and History

 Fortunately, protective measures have been put in place for just that reason.
 Firstly, access to the full extent of the grotto and cave system remains limited.
-Therefore, only certified speleologists may explore the full extent of its dimensions, for its preservation.
-Finally, a film crew actually used this site in 1978 to film a science fiction movie, entitled Island of the Fishmen.
+Therefore, only certified speleologists may explore the full extent of its dimensions, for its ongoing preservation.